-The waters surrounding Penguin Island are home not only to the world’s smallest penguins but also to a variety of other wildlife, including wild dolphins, rare Australian sea lions, pelicans, ospreys, king skinks and over fifty other species of sea birds that nest on Penguin Island and the nearby islands.
+The waters surrounding Penguin Island are home not only to the world’s smallest penguins but also to a variety of other wildlife, including wild dolphins, rare Australian sea lions, pelicans, ospreys, king skinks and over fifty other species of seabirds that nest on Penguin Island and the nearby islands.

 What is the best time to visit Penguin Island?

 At that time, the only way to visit the island is by taking the Shoalwater Islands Marine Area cruise.
 On this cruise, expect to see wild dolphins, ospreys, pelicans and sea lions.
+See tour options here.

 If you have never been to the island, we strongly recommend that you make your first visit between late September and early June.
-That way, you can meet our resident penguins and explore the natural beauty and other wildlife of the Shoalwater Islands.
+That way, you can meet the resident penguins and explore the natural beauty and other wildlife of the Shoalwater Islands.